Ah, May…caught somewhere between Easter and the peak tourist season. Warmer and drier than April, but not as hot as the summer.

 Vienna’s bars and restaurants allow you to taste the local beverages, or you can visit these festivals in May:

-- The city-owned Cobenzl winery normally has an open day mid-May (2023 dates TBA), which is free.
+- The city-owned Cobenzl winery usually has an open day mid-May (2024 dates TBA), which is free.
 Though you do have to pay if you want to try some of the (excellent) wines.
 The winery also sits on a hill with lovely views across the city

-- If the idea of wine sounds tempting, then consider the VieVinum, an international wine festival at the Hofburg palace (the next one is slated for May 25th to 27th, 2024).
+- If the idea of wine sounds tempting, then consider the VieVinum, an international wine festival at the Hofburg palace (May 25th to 27th).

 Bring a plate